06 May A woman on a call crouches in front of a sink with leaking pipes

 1. Turn off the water supply valve and dry the leaky area.

-2. Cut off enough hose to cover at least two inches on each side of the leak.
+2. Cut off enough hose to cover at least two inches on either side of the leak.

 3. Slit one side of the hose lengthwise with a knife so it can open and fit over the pipe.

-4. Slide the hose over the leak and secure it with hose clamps on both ends.
+4. Slide the rubber sleeve over the leak and secure it with hose clamps at both ends to create a tight seal.

 A person uses plumbers’ tape on a PVC pipe